RaulDiodiu/rap-handson-travel-docs/part4/README.md

 All operations and associations defined in the underlying behavior definition at the creation time are automatically exposed in the projection using the keyword `use`.

 #### Adjust the BO Behavior Projection
-1. Add an alias
+1. Add an alias.
-2. Enable optimistic locking
+2. Enable etag handling.
-3. Enable draft
+3. Enable draft.
 4. Save and activate the behavior projection

 **Solution**